Dmitry-Skachkov/SB/Docs/README.md

 # Installation

-Copy <arxive>.tar file with the archive into the selected folder.
+Copy sb.tar file with the archive into the selected folder.
 Untar the archive:

-> tar -xvf <arxive>.tar
+> tar -xvf sb.tar

 Load the appropriate modules for Fortran compilers and compile the program: